We all want a better life. We all want a little more control over how the day goes, over what we do with our hours, and what we are able to achieve.

 Today, the life I live looks nothing like that of a stereotypical lazy person, I get up early to write for several hours and always make time for a rigorous workout.
 Perhaps a better way to describe my behavior is that I’m selectively lazy.
 It’s a trait that I recommend to you as well.

 As long as the work is self-directed and supports my vision, I’m willing to do just about anything to succeed.
 But if I judge the activity to be a waste of my time, I avoid it.
+I don’t wash my car, do my laundry, or shovel the driveway.

 The bottom line is that you too can design your life around you.
 Of course, to achieve greater control in your life you are going to upset a few people along the way.